 7.6 Direct Debit: Direct debit will commence from the next deduction period after care commences, in accordance with the nominated payment frequency.

-7.7 Funds: It is Your responsibility to ensure You have sufficient funds in Your account to cover Your weekly, fortnightly or 4 weekly childcare fees and charges.
+7.7 Funds: It is Your responsibility to ensure You have sufficient funds in Your account to cover Your weekly or fortnightly childcare fees and charges.

 7.8 In the event that there will be insufficient funds when the Direct Debit frequency is due, You agree to contact the Children’s Services Customer Service team by close of business day on the Monday of your Direct Debit week to arrange a payment plan.

-7.9 Direct Debit rejections, which incur a dishonour fee, will be payable by You and deducted from Your bank account.
+7.9 Direct Debit rejections, which incur a Debit Success dishonour fee, will be payable by You and deducted from Your nominated account at the time of your next scheduled payment.

 7.10 In the event that there are insufficient funds and the direct debit has been rejected, the funds will be taken at the next weekly direct debit, regardless of the nominated frequency.